orbitalquark/textadept/docs/api.md

 The run or compile warning marker number.

-<a id="events.BUILD_OUTPUT"></a>
-#### `events.BUILD_OUTPUT`

-Emitted when executing a project's build shell command.
-By default, output is printed to the output buffer.
-In order to override this behavior, connect to the event with an index of `1` and return `true`.
-Arguments:

-  - *output*: A line of string output from the command.

-<a id="events.COMPILE_OUTPUT"></a>
-#### `events.COMPILE_OUTPUT`

-Emitted when executing a language's compile shell command.
-By default, compiler output is printed to the output buffer.
-In order to override this behavior, connect to the event with an index of `1` and return `true`.
-Arguments:

-  - *output*: A line of string output from the command.

-<a id="events.RUN_OUTPUT"></a>
-#### `events.RUN_OUTPUT`

-Emitted when executing a language's or project's run shell command.
-By default, output is printed to the output buffer.
-In order to override this behavior, connect to the event with an index of `1` and return `true`.
-Arguments:

-  - *output*: A line of string output from the command.

-<a id="events.TEST_OUTPUT"></a>
-#### `events.TEST_OUTPUT`

-Emitted when executing a project's shell command for running tests.
-By default, output is printed to the output buffer.
-In order to override this behavior, connect to the event with an index of `1` and return `true`.
-Arguments:

-  - *output*: A line of string output from the command.

 <a id="textadept.run.run_in_background"></a>
 #### `textadept.run.run_in_background`

 Run shell commands silently in the background.
-This only applies when the output buffer is open, though it does not have to be visible.
 The default value is `false`.